John Pitt, 2nd Earl of Chatham: Family

 Chatham married The Hon.
 Mary Elizabeth Townshend, daughter of the 1st Baron Sydney, on 10 July 1783.
 The couple had no children.
 Lady Chatham died on 21 May 1821.
 Chatham did not remarry and on his death the Earldom of Chatham became extinct.

+Legacy

+John Pitt was the namesake of Lord Chatham Island in the Galapagos, now San Cristobal.
+The name was bestowed by Captain James Colnett in 1793 while Pitt was still first lord of the Admiralty.